-My family and I were parading down a main street with all the others.
+My family and I were parading down the main street with all the others.
 The energy in the crowd was amazing.
 As usual, I had a perma-grin and just went with the flow.

 Upon our drive into Noto, you could see and feel that the city was special.
 Easily missed, the whole city melted into the surrounding area.
 If you look across the countryside the city doesn’t jump out at you – it almost looks as if it’s part of the land.
 Using locally quarried stone, the buildings are a beautiful tan earthy color.

 From what I learned about Noto and most of the Eastern side of Sicily, an earthquake destroyed most of the buildings in 1693.
-Therefore, you’ll find most buildings done in a Baroque style – full of curves, ovoid shapes, intricate designs, beautiful columns and perfect symmetry.
+Therefore, you’ll find most buildings are done in a Baroque style – full of curves, ovoid shapes, intricate designs, beautiful columns, and perfect symmetry.

 With the sun getting high in the sky, we all decided to get out of the city, however, and find a beach!